phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 ---
 permalink: /coronavirus/structural_diff
-title: "Structural and ACE2 Interaction Differences"
+title: "Analyzing Structural Differences in bonding of SARS-CoV and SARS-CoV-2 with the ACE2 Enzyme"
 sidebar:
  nav: "coronavirus"
 toc: true
 toc_sticky: true
 ---

-## Visualizing the Region of Structural Differences
+## Visualizing a region of structural differences

 In the previous lesson, we identified a region between residues 476 and 485 of the SARS-CoV-2 spike protein that correspond to a structural difference between the SARS-CoV-2 and SARS-CoV RBMs.
 In this lesson, we will zoom in on this region of the RBM and determine whether the differences we have found affect binding affinity with the human ACE2 enzyme.